airladon/FigureOne/docs/tutorials/equation/equation.md

 const equation = diagram.create.equation({ color: [1, 0, 0, 1] });
 ```

 Next lets add the definitions for the terms and operators, or the equation elements.
-The keys of the object are unique identifiers that will be used in the equation forms to order the elements appropriately.
-The values of the object are the text to display in the equation, or objects that define the text with some formatting.
+The keys of the object are unique identifiers that will be used in the equation forms to layout the elements appropriately.
+The values of the object are the text to display in the equation, or objects that define the text with additional options including formatting.
 ```javascript
 equation.addElements({
   a: 'a',